zhiwu-huang/AICE1006-Data-Analytics-EDA/CW.md

 ## Details

 Each student will propose a project, ideally selecting a dataset or challenge relevant to ongoing or recent data analytics and mining research (refer to the links at the end of this document for inspiration).
-The project should showcase the student’s ability to apply scientific methods to address a real-world Exploratory Data Analysis (EDA) problem—focusing on a descriptive or interpretative task as part of the individual coursework.
+The project should showcase the student’s ability to apply scientific methods to address a real-world EDA problem—focusing on a descriptive or interpretative task as part of the individual coursework.

 ### Deliverables (TBD)